Maatary/haskell-no-project/ReadMe.md

       main = defaultMain
       ```

   - Note that [runhaskell (or its alias runghc)](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/runghc.html) is simply a **ghc command/script** that allows you to run Haskell programs without first having to compile them.
-It uses the internal interprer of GHC.
+It uses the internal interpreter of GHC.
 It takes as parameter the Main module.
 For example, rather than  using the **Test executable** we produce earlier, we could have simply run `runhaskell Test.hs`.
 Here, we don't need an equivalent of `-main-is` because the command takes only the main module source file, while when we compile with GHC, the `ghc` command may take multiple source files as parameter, and therefore it needs to be told which module is the Main module.

   - References about the **`Setup.sh`** script